Overview

 - Hurontario runs a weeklong staff training and orientation session in June

-- Kitchen Cooks are required to take Food Handler Training and Certification Course (Clear Lake Facility)
+- Kitchen cooks are required to take Food Handler Training and Certification Course (Clear Lake Facility)

 - All staff are required to complete training in Health & Safety Awareness, Accessibility, and WHMIS